 A business owner's policy, or BOP, is a cost-effective way for foster care and child welfare organizations to buy general liability and commercial property insurance together.

-Directors and officers insurance protects board members against legal expenses if they are sued for a decision made on behalf of your foster care center that led to financial loss.
+Directors and officers insurance (D&O) protects board members against legal expenses if they are sued for a decision made on behalf of your foster care center that led to financial loss.

 Commercial auto insurance can pay for third-party property damage and medical bills in an accident, along with damage caused by theft, weather, and vandalism.